 About Me

-I am Denghui Pan, a first-year Ph.D. student at the ECE Department, University of California, Santa Cruz working with Prof. Holger Schmidt.
-My research interests mainly focus on Ultrafast Fiber Laser, Ultrafast Time-resolved Laser Spectroscopy, Integrated Optofluidics Ultrafast Spectrometer, and Spectral Analysis.
+I am Denghui Pan, a first-year Ph.D. student in the ECE Department at the University of California, Santa Cruz, working with Prof. Holger Schmidt.
+Now I am in collaboration with the Department of Astronomy and Astrophysics to develop cutting-edge spectrometers-on-a-chip for astronomy applications.
+Previously, I conducted research on ultrafast fiber lasers and transient laser dynamics in Prof. Hongyan Fu’s group at Tsinghua University.
+My current research interests mainly focus on Chip-scale Spectrometers, Deep-learning Based Spectrometer, Ultrafast Time-resolved Laser Spectroscopy, Integrated Optofluidics, and Spectral Analysis.

 Education